- Researchers say any exercise, no matter how vigorous or for how long, benefits your heart health.

 Alternatively, you can engage in 75 to 150 minutes of vigorous intensity aerobic activity, or a combination of both moderate and vigorous activity.

-According to AHA, just 1 in 5 adults exercise enough.
+According to AHA, just

 “One hundred fifty to 300 minutes seems daunting to include in our already very busy lives.
 However, when you break it down to a daily contribution (over a 7-day week), it is only 20 to 40 minutes a day.
 Even that can be broken up daily to two 10-minute to 20-minute bouts of exercise,” Thompson said.